fazlan-nazeem/Shell4ML/README.md

 ## Future Milestones
 * Support for multiple analyses within a single project
-* Supports for multiple models within a single analysis
+* Support for multiple models within a single analysis

 ## How to Contribute
 * Send your bug fixes pull requests to [master branch] (https://github.com/fazlan-nazeem/Shell4ML)